 b) for each EAE MAS will keep a record of their new money debt as well as their allowed maximum new money debt

-c) for any EAE, access to the single bank account used by the EAE for all their monetary transactions
+c) access to a single bank account for every EAE, used by them for all their monetary transactions

 1. check to see if the intended payee is registered with MAS